 Science & Environment Writer, Editor

 I am a freelance science writer and editor with more than 25 years of experience in the news business.
-I've written for national magazines and online for a variety of media outlets, including Air & Space magazine, Sky & Telescope, Scientific American, Nature and Space.com.
-Since 2007, I've been a regular contributor at Yale Climate Connections, a website published by Yale University that generates original reporting, analysis and commentary on climate change.
-I've also written over the years for The Kavli Foundation, which supports research in astrophysics, neuroscience and nanotechnology around the world, UC San Diego and independent biomedical labs.
+I've written for national magazines and online for a variety of media outlets, including Air & Space magazine, Sky & Telescope, Scientific American, Nature, and Space.com.
+Since 2007, I've been a regular contributor at Yale Climate Connections, a website published by Yale University that generates original reporting, analysis, and commentary on climate change.
+I've also written over the years for The Kavli Foundation, which supports research in astrophysics, neuroscience, and nanotechnology around the world.
+I've also completed writing and editing assignments for UC San Diego and independent biomedical labs.

 Since 2010, I've worked as a contract Editor for major government planning agencies in California, helping to lead updates to their Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).
 I've worked with the San Diego Association of Governments and the Southern California Association of Governments (the nation's largest Metropolitan Planning Organization).
 Their RTP/SCS reports outline how their regions can grow while providing adequate housing, building more efficient and accessible transportation networks, protecting natural lands, and reducing greenhouse gas emissions.